 Once the bandage comes off, you’ll probably notice fluid oozing from the tattoo.
 This is blood, plasma (the clear part of blood), and some extra ink.
 It’s normal.
 Your skin will also be red and sore.
 It might feel slightly warm to the touch.

 With clean hands, wash the tattoo with warm water and a fragrance-free soap.
 Apply a petroleum ointment.
 Leave the bandage off so the tattoo can heal.

 Your tattoo will have a duller, cloudy appearance by now.
 This happens as your skin heals.
 Scabs will start to form.

 Wash your tattoo once or twice a day and apply a fragrance- and alcohol-free moisturizer.
 When you wash, you might notice some ink running into the sink.
-This is just excess ink that has come up through your skin.
+This is just excess ink that’s come up through your skin.

 Days 4 to 6

 The redness should start to fade.
 You’ll probably notice some light scabbing over the tattoo.
 The scabs shouldn’t be as thick as scabs you get when you cut yourself, but they will be raised.
 Don’t pick at the scabs — this can cause scarring.

 Keep washing your tattoo once or twice a day.
 Apply moisturizer.